Non-Rutgers Study Abroad Programs

 University of East Anglia

-Norwich is one of the main cities in East Anglia, on the east coast of England.
-Its history dates back to the Romans, and traces of the medieval city can still be seen in Norwich cathedral, castle, and city gates.
-Much of the best of what England has to offer can be enjoyed in the modern city: history and tradition, easy access to countryside and the coast, plenty of restaurants and shopping, and a thriving open-air market.
+Norwich, a former capital of East Anglia and recently named UNESCO World Heritage site for Literature, has a long and storied history.
+Traces of its Roman and medieval past can still be seen in Norwich cathedral, walls, and in popular cultural festivals.
+Much of the best of what England has to offer can be enjoyed here: history and tradition, easy access to countryside and the coast, plenty of restaurants and shopping, and a thriving open-air market.
 Norwich’s Millennium Library is one of England’s finest, and the city’s art school makes for a lively cultural scene.
 Should you find yourself in need of a weekend break, London is less than two hours away by train.

 In order to have an idea of what classes are available, you should visit the University of East Anglia website.